rdfostrich/article-jws2018-ostrich/content/storage.md

 In order to cope with the newly introduced redundancies in our delta chain structure, we introduce a delta storage method similar to the TB storage strategy, which is able to compress redundancies within consecutive deltas.
-Instead of storing timestamped triples, as is done in a regular TB approach, we store timestamped triples annotated with addition or deletion.
+Instead of storing plain timestamped triples, as is done in a regular TB approach, we store timestamped triples annotated with addition or deletion.

 The additions and deletions of deltas require different metadata in our querying algorithms,